fdilke/bewl/bewl2/notes/done-todo.md

 - can we have s*m as a shortcut when s is in an M-action, M a monoid? where would extension method go?
 Also for groups
 - do we really need both X_ =:= X _and_ X =:= X_ in all of those type declarations?
 - make OPTION[_] opaque.
 Currently this makes compiling the tests hang forever (which ones?)
+- clean up the use of =:= so we only have one-way equivalence
+- ensure an appropriate =:= is implicitly available for the ideal calculation
+- now we can turn an xxx[I] into an xxx[M > BEWL] and back through official channels